patchlevel/event-sourcing/docs/aggregate.md

 A further check in the apply method is also not possible because these events have already happened and were then also saved in the database.

-> :warning: Disregarding this can break the rebuilding of the state.

 In the next example we want to make sure that **the name is at least 3 characters long**:

 ```php